Always putting others before yourself

 Examples of this kind of behaviours are routine and you probably know many people who act in a similar way: always saying yes to everything they are asked to do, trying to please everyone, putting others ideas and values ahead of theirs, agreeing to do things or favours they do not want to do, never asking for help from others in order not to disturb, taking care of others health but not of theirs, etc.

-Respect for others is lost
+Respect from others is lost